 3.1 Self-Employed Individuals Paying Alimony (Pre-2019)

-If you are a self-employed individual who pays alimony and your divorce was finalized before 2019, here’s how you can report the payments:
+In case you are a self-employed paying alimony and the divorce was finalised prior to 2019, you can report payments as follows:

-3. Business Expenses: If your business income is affected by the alimony payments, ensure that any related business expenses are also accounted for on your tax return.
+Business Expenses: In case your taxable income is influenced by the alimony received, then you must ensure that there are related business expenses which must be declared in your tax account.

 3.2 Self-Employed Individuals Receiving Alimony (Pre-2019)

-If you are a self-employed individual receiving alimony and your divorce was finalized before 2019, you must report the alimony as income:
+In case you are a self-employed person and thus you receive an alimony and the divorce was done before 2019, then you need to claim the alimony as income:

-3. Self-Employment Taxes: Don’t forget that the alimony income is also subject to self-employment taxes if it’s part of your gross income.
+Self-Employment taxes: Do not skip the fact that the alimony income is also a matter of self-employment taxes in case it is considered as a part of your gross income.

 3.3 Self-Employed Individuals Paying Alimony (Post-2018)

-1. Alimony Payments: Track your alimony payments, but note that they will not be deductible.
+Alimony Payments: you should track your alimony payments, but they will fail to qualify as deductible.

-2. Form 1040: You will report your business income as usual on Form 1040, but there will be no line for alimony deductions.
+Form 1040: You will report your business income in the normal way on Form 1040 but you will see no line in which to deduct alimony.

 3.4 Self-Employed Individuals Receiving Alimony (Post-2018)

-If you are receiving alimony after 2018, you won’t need to report the alimony as income.
+Whether or not you are subject to alimony after 2018, you will not have to report the alimony as income.
 However:

 4. Strategies to Minimize the Tax Impact of Alimony